A. COMMERCIAL AIR TRAVEL

 - If a trip is cancelled for reasons beyond the control of the traveler (e.g., conference cancelled, etc.), USNH will pay for costs expended to date.

 - USNH will reimburse travelers for common customary fees charged by the airline, such as booking the flight or checking baggage.
 USNH will also reimburse travelers for inflight internet access.
-Those costs must be segregated and charged to account code 710Z05.
+Those costs must be segregated and charged to the appropriate "710Z" account code.
 It is important that these additional fees be considered when determining the lowest cost for the flight.

 - USNH will not reimburse travelers for any cost associated with food or meal cost during a flight as these amounts are part of the employee meal and incidental per diem allowances.